google/comprehensive-rust/src/welcome-day-1.md

     keep the related to how Rust does things vs some other language.
 It can be hard to find the right balance, but err on the side of allowing discussions since they engage people much more than one-way communication.
-* The questions will likely mean that we are talking about things ahead of the slides.
+* The questions will likely mean that we talk about things ahead of the slides.
   * This is perfectly okay!
-Repetition is an important part of leaning.
+Repetition is an important part of learning.
 Remember that the slides are just a support and you are free to skip them as you like.